 The amount of UV light reaching the earth's surface is increasing, especially in the northern latitudes.
 This increase is caused by depletion of the protective ozone layer high in the atmosphere.
 Ozone, a naturally occurring chemical, blocks much UV light from reaching the surface of the earth.
 Chemical reactions between ozone and chlorofluorocarbons (chemicals in refrigerants and spray can propellants) are depleting the amount of ozone in the protective ozone layer.

 The amount of UV light reaching the earth's surface also varies depending on other factors.
-UV light is more intense between 10 am and 3 pm, in the summer, and at high altitudes and low latitudes (such as at the equator).
+UV light is more intense between 10 AM and 3 PM, during the summer, and at high altitudes and low latitudes (such as at the equator).
 Glass, heavy clouds, smoke, and smog filter out much UV light, but UV rays may pass through light clouds, fog, and about 1 foot of clear water, potentially causing severe burns.

 The skin undergoes certain changes when exposed to UV light, to protect against damage.
 The epidermis (the skin's uppermost layer) thickens, blocking UV light.
-The melanocytes (pigment-producing skin cells) make increased amounts of melanin, which darkens the skin, resulting in a tan.
-Tanning provides some natural protection against future exposure to UV radiation because melanin absorbs the energy of UV light and helps prevent the light from damaging skin cells and penetrating deeper into the tissues but otherwise has no health benefits.
+The melanocytes (pigment-producing skin cells) make increased amounts of melanin, a brownish-colored pigment that darkens the skin, resulting in a tan.
+Tanning provides some natural protection against future exposure to UV radiation because melanin absorbs the energy of UV light and helps prevent the light from damaging skin cells and penetrating deeper into the tissues.
+Otherwise, tanning has no health benefits.
 Tanning for the sake of being tanned is hazardous to health (see Are Tans Healthy?).

 Sensitivity to sunlight varies according to the amount of melanin in the skin.
 Darker-skinned people have more melanin and therefore greater built-in protection against the sun's harmful effects.
 However, darker-skinned people are still vulnerable to sun damage and the long-term effects of exposure to UV light.